Welcome to Tiny Habits

 Note that in my Tiny Habits method you start small.
 Really small.
 You start so small that I decided to call it "tiny"!

 Tiny is powerful.
-I will explain more in Page 3.
+I will explain more in Part 3.
 But before we talk about the power of tiny, I want to outline how my 5-day program works.